athomasq/athomasq.github.io/essays/data-in-the-time-of-covid-19.md

 <img src="/assets/img/nber-small-business-survey.png" alt="Small Business Survivability" class="image2">
 <center><i><small>Bartik, Betrand et al, NBER working paper 26989, April 2020</small></i></center>

 For example, if we were to see data from an [NBER survey](https://www.nber.org/papers/w26989.pdf) suggesting that only 35% of small businesses think they will survive should the crisis last another 4 months, that would impact the probability we assign to the second domino falling.
-Our framework tells us which bucket to put that data into, and what the likely consequences are, and how to adjust our forecasts.
+Our framework thus tells us which bucket to put that data into, and what the likely consequences are, and how to adjust our forecasts.

 <br/>